jen-ê-said • Hear it!

 Meaning: The deliberate extermination of a people, race, or similar national group.

 Notes: Killing a large number of human beings is a massacre.
 An attempt to destroy a race is genocide.
 The adjective is genocidal, the adverb, genocidally.

 In Play: The Rwandan genocide was the massacre of an estimated 800,000 to 1,000,000 ethnic Tutsis and moderate Hutus in Rwanda by Hutu militia groups in a period of only 100 days from April 6th to mid-July 1994.
 It is depicted in the Academy-award winning movie Hotel Rwanda starring Don Cheadle.
-This year's Nobel Prize winner in literature, Orhan Pamuk, was indicted for embarrassing his country with the simple admission that Ottoman Turks had killed 1 million Armenians living in Turkey in 1915.
-The French government this past Thursday (October 12, 2006) passed an odd law making it illegal to deny the Armenian genocide, which is known throughout the world as an established historical fact.
+The 2006 Nobel Prize winner in literature, Orhan Pamuk, was indicted for embarrassing his country with the simple admission that Ottoman Turks had killed 1 million Armenians living in Turkey in 1915.
+The French government that year passed an odd law making it illegal to deny the Armenian genocide, which is known throughout the world as an established historical fact.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!